Kennyba/Movie_Database/README.md

 Every week there will be an advancement to create a website that is a database for movies

-##WEEK 1 ONJECTIVES
+##WEEK 1 OBJECTIVES

-1.Do an ERD for the database
+* Do an ERD for the database
-2.Connect a database to a webpage
+* Connect a database to a webpage